 Mani, “We don’t have meatballs at home, they’re kind of tasty.”

 Ellen, “I got a good tomato sauce recipe too, from cooking school.
-One that you wear down all day, old style.
+One that you simmer down all day, old style.
 I might dust it off one weekend when I can check on it regular.
 Or I can put it in a slow cooker, that’s it, don’t have to watch and stir so much.”

 Dinner draws to a close, Ellen, “Time to get to the room, I got plans for young Mani, you two want in?”